Erin Phillips: Port Adelaide Football Club (2022 (S7)–2023)

+At the end of the 2023 season, after 66 AFLW games, Phillips announced her retirement from professional sport.

 Style of play

 Phillips plays primarily as a midfielder who is also a goal-scoring threat like a forward.
 She excels at being able to read plays in order to capitalize on opportunities, such as creating set shots for her teammates off of free kicks.
 Phillips was the all-time AFLW leading goalkicker at the end of 2019, having kicked 28 goals in the league's first three seasons.
 She is capable of kicking goals in a variety of ways.
 She can kick from long distances such as her 60-metre AFLW Goal of the Year in 2017, or from sharp angles in the pocket.
 In addition to scoring goals, Phillips is prolific at score involvements, leading the league in that statistic by wide margins in 2017, 2019, and 2021.
 Although Phillips is not one of the bigger players in the competition, she is tough and physical – useful traits for taking marks either in the air or after bodying off defenders to establish positioning.
 She is not considered one of the faster players in the league due to her relative age compared to other players.